cbartondock/PortableEnv/readme.md

 with shortcuts set up in what I hope is an intuitive way.

 ## Installation
-Clone this project and make it the .vim directory, then run:
+Clone this project and make it the ~/.vim directory, then run:
 ```
+cd ~/.vim
 source bundle/submodules.sh
 ```